Home

 More

-#ChalkedUnarmed is a performance and guerrilla art intervention that raises awareness about the pattern of killing of unarmed citizens of color by the police in the U.S..
-The project emerged in St. Louis after the tragic shooting death of Michael Brown in Ferguson, MO.
+#ChalkedUnarmed is a public art project that raises awareness about the pattern of killing of unarmed people of color by the police in the U.S. The project emerged in St. Louis after the murder of Michael Brown in Ferguson, MO.

 Mirror Casket's original performance.
 This moment showcases the end of the funeral procession, and the delivery of casket to the police in Ferguson, MO, and the images reflected back.